ChrisHinde/MaterialUtilities/docs/usage.md

 ### Select by Material

 Gives you a list of all available materials (in Edit mode it only shows the materials assigned to the object).\
-Selects all objects (in Object Mode) or faces (in Edit Mode) that have the material you choose.\
+When you choose a material all objects (in Object Mode) or faces (in Edit Mode),that have that material assigned, will be selected.\
 In the operator panel `[F9]` you can choose to extend your current selection, otherwise what was selected before will be unselected first.\
 [![Select By Material](https://chris.hindefjord.se/wp-content/uploads/2019/07/MU_SelectByMat_2-e1563064147331.png)](https://chris.hindefjord.se/wp-content/uploads/2019/07/MU_SelectByMat_2.png)